- Student life

 Some 15 per cent of the student population are international, representing 94 nationalities.

-There are fewer than 4,000 students at the Swedish University of Agricultural Sciences, and they are spread over several campuses around Sweden.
-The largest campus is in Uppsala, with other campuses dotted across the country.
+There are just over 4,000 students at the Swedish University of Agricultural Sciences, and they are spread over several campuses around Sweden, with the largest campus in Uppsala.

 The university offers far more than just courses in the agricultural sciences.
-Its remit covers architecture, engineering and economics, among others.
+Its remit also incudes architecture, engineering and economics.

 A strong emphasis is placed on research, and the institution produces about 1,500 papers a year.